Looking for the perfect cheesecake recipe that’s beginner-friendly? This Philadelphia 3-step cheesecake is your solution!

 - Chill the cake.
 Resist the temptation to grab a slice, even once it’s cooled to room temperature.
 The cake needs to firm up, so let it chill for at least 3 hours.

 Now, for the fun part!
 Toppings are what make cheesecake look and taste even more mouthwatering.

 Here are some suggestions.
 Feel free to mix and match!

-Let the cheesecake cool completely and cover it with two layers of saran wrap and a layer of aluminum foil.
+To Freeze: Let the cheesecake cool completely.
+Cover it with two layers of plastic wrap and a layer of aluminum foil.
 Label, then freeze.
 Frozen cheesecake will keep for up to 1 month.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?